pareshios/Player/README.md

 Use Cases:
    * As per the apple documentation in US "All Purchase is final" policy applies.
 Based on which country you are serving different policies are engaged.
    * Since all refund can be processed through apple payment procedure.
 After some grace period apple may refund the purchase price or less.

+### Billing Issues
+Customer Info object will have the status about any kind of subscription or billing issues.
+For example anytime user has requested refund or canceled or chage to lower subscrition plan.
+They might endup in billing issue.
+In such cases revenueCat will give two impotant flag
+**UnSubscribe Detected at**
+**Billing Issue Detected at**

+**Note:-** We can show flag or restrict user from accessing the access when this date are not nil in customer info object.

 ### Upgrades, Downgrades, & Management [&#x270D;](https://www.revenuecat.com/docs/managing-subscriptions)
 App Store